 You can buy Prebiothrive in 30, 90 or 180 day supply at the official website here.

 Amazon.com also stock his range of books and supplements too.

 There’s not enough evidence that this supplement would be beneficial to my health and I feel that at $79 it is far too expensive for me to experiment with!

-I’d personally rather spend my money on nutritionally big-hitters, that is to say a supplement which has enough nutrient-dense ingredient to really make me feel I was powering-up my body with healthy stuff.
+I’d personally rather spend my money on nutritionally big-hitters, that is to say, a supplement which has enough nutrient-dense ingredients to really make me feel I was powering-up my body with healthy stuff.

-It’s also worth noting that Gundry MD recommend taking Prebiothrive alongside another probiotic product which obviously would increase your overall cost.
+It’s also worth noting that Gundry MD recommends taking Prebiothrive alongside another probiotic product which obviously would increase your overall cost.

 The Bottom Line

 The main issue I have with this supplement, as with many (I’m fast discovering) is that they are not transparent about the ingredients, what (or how much) I’m getting in each serving.